 If you love the smell of Johnson’s baby powder, Burt’s Bees Baby Bees Dusting Powder is a great option.
 It’s non-irritating and absorbs moisture naturally on the skin.
 The label describes active ingredient cornstarch as “incredibly versatile — it can act as a bulking agent or natural moisture absorber.
 Best of all, its botanical nature makes it safe and smooth for topical use.”

 Nature’s Baby powder is unscented, but still absorbent and naturally soothing to little ones’ skin.
-It’s made with cornstarch and certified organic, vegan and talc-free as well as cruelty-free.
+This certified organic powder contains cornstarch, not talc.
+It’s also vegan as well as cruelty-free.
 They say of their product, “Nature’s Baby Organics… developed by a mother whose concern for her children resulted in a pure, natural line of personal care products with no compromises.”

 Nutribiotic is safe for children, but more commonly used for feminine hygiene needs and to keep feet dry.
 It uses tea tree oil and is proudly paraben and talc-free.
 Its alternatives to talc include “grapefruit seed extract and tea tree oil… to prevent odor-causing bacteria and promote healthy tissue.
 Ideal for diaper rash, jock itch, athlete’s foot, and feminine hygiene.”

 This highly rated feminine dusting powder is made from cornstarch and completely talc-free.
 Lush uses grated cocoa butter as well as jasmine and vetiver scents for the best-smelling talc-free body powder of the bunch.

 Plant-based and completely natural, this baby powder without talc keeps skin dry.
 Anti-inflammatory ingredients such as kaolin clay, arrowroot and plaintain leaf help soothe irritation and calms itchy skin.
 It is 100% free of talc, gluten, fragrances, dyes, as well as other common allergens.
 It keeps your baby dry and smelling fresh just like best-selling Johnson’s baby powder — without using dangerous talc.